-Teams have “done the double” only six times during the Premier League era.
-Before that, it only happened four times—twice in the late 1800s.
+Teams have “done the double”—winning the league and FA Cup—only six times during the Premier League era.
+Before that, it only happened on five occasions—twice in the late 1800s.

 Ten years after North London rivals Tottenham turned the trick, Arsenal pulled it off during the 1970-71 season.
 The Gunners secured the old First Division title at White Hart Lane, home of Spurs, and then completed the double in the same week with a thrilling win over Liverpool in the FA Cup final at the old Wembley Stadium